 There are two categories of the causes of traffic accidents.
 The first being the fault of human error, and the second class being everything else.

 Most traffic accidents don’t necessarily have to do with knowing how to drive a vehicle but more so which decisions the driver makes behind the wheel.
-In fact, 90% of all road accidents are caused by human error.
+In fact, about 94% of all road accidents are caused by human error.

 At some point, a number of drivers will find themselves guilty of committing some of the most common causes of traffic accidents.
 However, heightening awareness for these causes can further educate and hopefully influence drivers to be more cautious on the road.

 Sometimes the safest, most defensive drivers fall victim to car accidents, but not by way of their own error.
-Other factors have a great influence, such as:
+Other factors can have a big influence.

 Unfortunately, even with substantial awareness and education, thousands of individuals fall victim to traffic accidents.
 If you or a loved one have been injured as a result of a car accident, contact an Indianapolis auto accident attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.